proteanhq/protean/docs/index.rst

 .. image:: https://codecov.io/gh/proteanhq/protean/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/proteanhq/protean

 Get started with :ref:`install` and then get a overview with :ref:`quickstart`.
-There is also a more detailed :ref:`tutorial` that shows how to create a small but complete application with Protean.
 The rest of the docs describe each component of Protean in detail, with a full reference in the API section.

 Overview
 --------